pragmatic-tools/gh-actions-tutorial/README.md

 ![Figure 4](/docs/figure4.png "Figure 4")
 ![Figure 5](/docs/figure5.png "Figure 5")

 This is a good thing because we now confirmed that what we saw locally when we ran npm test matches what we see on GitHub actions.
+(TODO: If we make Node Optional, this needs to change.
+Maybe we ask them to figure out what's wrong and go through the logs?)

 4. Ok, let’s fix this now.
 If we read the unit test report, it states that our test is expecting the phrase “Hello World!”, but it’s getting “Hello Dexcom!”.
 Go to the app.js file and replace “Hello Dexcom!” with “Hello World!”.